orYoffe/drum-machine/README.md

 - **Spacebar**: Play/pause the sequencer
 - **C Key**: Clear the pattern

+### Recording Feature
+- **🔴 Record Button**: Click to start recording the actual drum sounds
+- **⏹️ Stop Recording**: Click again to stop and save the recording
+- **File Download**: Recordings are automatically saved as WAV audio files
+- **Audio Quality**: Captures the actual drum machine output, not microphone input
+- **Universal Format**: WAV files can be played in any audio player or DAW
+- **How to Use**: Start recording, then play the sequencer or use drum pads to capture the sounds

 ### Pattern Controls
 - **Pattern Length**: Choose between 8, 16, or 32 steps
 - **Tempo**: Adjust BPM from 60-200
 - **Theme Toggle**: Switch between light and dark modes

+### Sound Selection
+- **Collapsible Section**: The entire sound selection section is collapsible (closed by default)
+- **Multiple Options**: Choose from multiple sound options for each drum type
+- **Easy Switching**: Click on any sound option to change the drum sound
+- **Reset Functionality**: Reset all sounds to defaults with one button
+- **Visual Feedback**: Current selection is highlighted in green
+- **Clean Interface**: Sound options are hidden until needed, keeping the interface organized

 ## 🎵 Audio Engine